redsgreens/SupplySign/readme.txt

 		     3. On each of the remaining lines, put the name(or item id) of the contents of the supply sign
 		     4. Right-click the sign to open the chest.

-Chest Sign : To place a sign on a chest, make sure it is a single-wide chest, and make sure it is not within
+Chest Sign : To place a sign on a chest, make sure it is not within one block of another chest.
+There are
-             one block of another single chest.
-There are cases where this might work, but it can be glitchy, so be careful.
+             cases where this might work, but it can be glitchy, so be careful.
 Right-clicking the sign or the chest will display the contents of the sign.
+If you use a large chest, you can place a sign on both halves of it.

 Using Kits : To use a kit, set the first line to [Supply] as usual, then put "kit:" followed by the kit name
              on the second line, ie. "kit:wool".